STEMSmartLabs/Arduino-EK-AI-IoT-Kit/README.md

 4. Monitor live data via web or the Arduino IoT Remote mobile app.
 5. **Automate Actions**: e.g., turn on a fan widget when `temperature > 30 °C`.

+## Create IoT Dashboard from Template
+Follow the instruction provided in the [Template Import Guide](examples/IoT/IoT_Dashboard)

 ---